 In early 2013 Professor Richard Susskind published a new book, ‘Tomorrow’s lawyers’.
 This included some updated observations of the views expressed in his previous book, published in 2008: The End of Lawyers?
 Rethinking the Nature of Legal Services.

 As I share many of Professor Susskind’s views I thought I would pick out one theme for this blog.
 He has been suggesting that technology and standardisation would make lawyers less important.
-Even five years ago, in 2008, he felt that this was already having a major impact on the structure and future of law firms.
+Even back in 2008, he felt that this was already having a major impact on the structure and future of law firms.
 Professor Susskind was clear that he thought the same principles would also apply to other service professionals.
 Could the same be true of accountants and tax advisers for example?

 Professor Susskind effectively urges readers to ask yourself, with your hand on your heart, what elements of your current workload could be undertaken differently – more quickly, cheaply, efficiently, or to a higher quality – using alternative methods of working?
 The challenge we face is to identify what distinctive skills, talents and capabilities you possess that cannot, crudely, be replaced by advanced systems or by less costly workers supported by technology or standard processes, or by lay people armed with online self-help tools.

 Professor Susskind’s view is that the market is unlikely to tolerate expensive advice that can be better provided through automation, low cost online facilities and the support of modern systems and techniques.
 I would agree.
 He also suggested that the legal profession will be driven by two forces in the coming decade:

 - by a market pull towards the commoditisation of legal services, and

 - by the pervasive development and uptake of new and disruptive legal technologies.